sandlerben/wikiracer/README.md

 go test ./...
 ```

-## Profile
+## Profiling

 wikiracer exposes a [pprof endpoint](https://blog.golang.org/profiling-go-programs) which allows it to be profiled in a few ways:

 - Using [go-torch](https://github.com/uber/go-torch), which can generate a [flamegraph](https://github.com/uber/go-torch#example-flame-graph) visualizing the program's workload.
+(Side note: I wrote this tool!)
 - Using `go tool pprof`, which can create CPU profiles, memory profiles, and blocking profiles and visualize each in various different ways.

 ## Why Go?